 - Uncover, sprinkle with the cheese, and cook until bubbling and browned, 10 to 15 more minutes.

-* It's true: you can use indulgent heavy cream, lighten it up with half-and-half, or keep keep things even more austere and go with chicken broth or vegetable broth.
-For people who like the flavor of wine in savory dishes, a dry white wine would work just as well.
+* It's true: you can use indulgent heavy cream, lighten it up with half-and-half, or keep things even more austere and go with chicken broth or vegetable broth.
+For people who like the flavor of wine in savory dishes, a dry white wine would work just as well and add a kick of acid that works nicely with the cheese.
 Remember: there's plenty of cheese on top, so it's not as if you're avoiding dairy or fat in this dish!
 The dairy elements are what make the humble cabbage and potatoes hearty and filling enough to serve as a simple main dish.